SuMyatMyatHtay/AIHealthAdvisor/README.md

 - Face Upload Page needs to click twice to disable (but do not crash the server)
 - Wake Up button needs to click thrice to disable (but do not crash the server)

+# Major Bugs

+- Camera does not terminate when the user successfully insert the data into db but it terminates without db.
+I think need to check the asyn and sync later.

 # Minor Flag Outs

 - This version haven't tested out yet for the Node-RED so please ignore the Node-RED folder for now.